 There is also that question about whether a Christian is allowed to drink or not.
 Again, drinking small amounts of alcoholic beverages is not a sin, but drinking to the point of intoxication makes a person sin.
 So, does that mean that a Christian can drink wine, beer, or any alcoholic beverage but in just small amounts?
 The answer to that will be dependent upon the motive behind it, personal conviction, and its effect on a Christian’s testimony.

 Before engaging in drinking alcoholic beverages, even in small amounts, one should ask themself what the motive behind it is.
 If one drinks because of peer pressure or to please other people, then there is something wrong with that.
 The Bible tells us not to fear man more than we fear God.
 Why should we be afraid of those who can only destroy the body but not the soul (Matthew 10:26-29)?
-We must no longer conform to the practices of the world (Romans 12:2).
+We must no longer conform to the practices of the world (Romans 12:2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God).
 Pleasing God is of the utmost priority.
 There are many other reasons that a person can come up with to justify drinking.
 But we have to ask ourselves first, “Will this please God or not?”
 This leads us to personal conviction.

 The Christian has freedom when it comes to food and drink.
-Drinking wine is not a sin, just as eating pork is no longer a sin since Christ already declared all foods to be clean (Mark 7:19).
+Drinking wine is not a sin, just as eating pork is no longer a sin since Christ already declared all foods to be clean (Mark 7:19 Because it entereth not into his heart, but into the belly, and goeth out into the draught, purging all meats?).
 But Paul also tells us that everything may be permissible for a believer, but not everything is beneficial or constructive (1 Corinthians 10:23-24).
 If drinking alcoholic beverages draws a person to drink more, especially when one has been in a struggle with alcoholism, then it is no longer beneficial or constructive to one’s faith.
 Why should we subject ourselves to something that causes so much temptation?
 Jesus tells us to remove everything that causes us to stumble in our walk with God (Matthew 5:29-30).
 It is never worth risking our faith for such temporal pleasure.
 This will also lead us to contemplate the effects of drinking on a Christian’s testimony in his community, even in small quantities.

 While a Christian’s personal conviction may not be bothered about drinking alcoholic beverages, we also must consider that we no longer live for ourselves.
-We are ambassadors of Christ and represent Him in this world (2 Corinthians 5:20).
+We are ambassadors of Christ and represent Him in this world (2 Corinthians 5:20 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.).
 Whatever we do will affect how the lost world views Christ and Christianity.
 There may be some cultures that are not bothered by the consumption of small amounts of alcohol, but there are some that consider any alcohol as something bad, and some even see it as taboo.
 Drinking a little may not be a sin, but one also has to consider the sin of becoming a stumbling block to others.
 We must not destroy the work of God for the sake of food or drink and cause others to stumble (Romans 14:20-21).

 We have seen missionaries enduring the lifestyle of not eating pork.
 It may have been very uncomfortable for them, but they did it because they are reaching out to people who consider eating pork prohibited.
 There is also this man who used to be a heavy smoker and heavy drinker but gave that all up when he had a life-changing encounter with God.
 After the encounter, he felt that God was removing his desire for smoking and alcohol, and miraculously, he immediately stopped.
 By the Holy Spirit’s power, he never suffered any withdrawal syndrome.
 He also did it because he wanted to reach out to his former drinking buddies; in his early walk with God, they never believed him because he was still drinking, even though it was just very moderate.
 Most of his friends now are starting to go to church.